 - a.
 Candidates eligible for selection to this chapter must be in the second semester of sixth grade or members of the seventh or eighth grade class. - b.
 To be eligible for selection to membership in this chapter, the candidate must have been enrolled for a period equivalent to one semester at Lexington Middle School. - c.
-Candidates eligible for election to the chapter shall have a minimum of four A's and three B's, up to a maximum of all A's, on their first semester grade report, and have no ISS or OSS infractions.
+Candidates eligible for election to the chapter shall have a minimum cumulative grade point average of 3.6 on a 4.0 scale and have no OSS (Out of School Suspension) infractions.
 This scholastic level of achievement shall be the required minimum for admission to candidacy.
 All students who can rise in scholarship and character to or above such a standard may be admitted to candidacy for selection to membership. - d.
 Upon meeting the grade level, attendance, and academic standard requirements, candidates shall then be considered based on their service, leadership, citizenship, and character.

-For a copy of the Complete Bylaws please contact Amy Himbury, Principal, (660) 259-4611.
+For a copy of the Complete Bylaws please contact Stephen Phillips, Principal, (660) 259-4611.

-Scheduling - Schedule Changes All requests to change classes will be made to the school counselor and must include parent/guardian approval.
+Scheduling - All requests to change classes will be made to the school counselor and must include parent/guardian approval.
 Schedule changes must be made within 3 days of the beginning of each semester.
 Schedule changes are not guaranteed.